drvinceknight/Nashpy/docs/discussion/cooperation.rst

 .. admonition:: Question
    :class: note

-   Under what conditions is the follow game a Prisoners Dilemma:
+   Under what conditions is the following game a Prisoners Dilemma:

    .. math::